vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 +++
 ## 01
-### a
-I take thee.
-Thou art the stone which maketh the sacrifice for the gods; make this sacrifice deep, with thy highest edge, (make) the Soma well pressed for Indra, rich in sweetness, in milk, bringing rain.
-### b
-To Indra, slayer of Vrtra, thee!
-To Indra, conqueror of Vrtra, thee!
-To Indra, slayer of foes, thee!
-To Indra with the Adityas, thee!
-To Indra with the all-gods, thee!
 ### c
-Ye are savoury, conquerors of Vrtra, delightful through your gifts, spouses of immortality, Do ye, O goddesses, place this sacrifice among the gods
-Do ye, invoked, drink the Soma;
-Invoked by you [1] let Soma drink.
-### d
-With thy light which is in the sky, on the earth, in the broad atmosphere, do thou for this sacrificer spread wealth broadly; be favour able to the giver.
-### c
-Ye Dhisanas, that are strong, be strengthened; gather strength, and give me strength; let me not harm you, harm me not.
 ### f
 Forward, backward, upward, downward, let these quarters speed to you; O mother, come forth.
 ### g